Guide to AUC ROC Curve in Machine Learning

 Going by this logic, can you guess where the point corresponding to a perfect classifier would lie on the graph?

 Yes!
-It would be on the top-left corner of the ROC Curve graph corresponding to the coordinate (0, 1) in the cartesian plane.
-Here, both the Sensitivity and Specificity would be the highest, and the classifier would correctly classify all the Positive and Negative class points.
+The curve appears in the top-left corner of the ROC Curve graph at the coordinate (0, 1).
+Here, both Sensitivity and Specificity reach their highest values, allowing the classifier to correctly classify all Positive and Negative class points.

 Understanding the AUC-ROC Curve in Python